adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 ![](/images/classifying_shapes.png)

-With the pipeline I described above, over the course of an hour I tried 60+ combinations of different metric functions on this dataset, visually inspecting the quality of separation in the plot shown at right.
-In parallel, I used a Random Forest classifier with 5-fold cross-validation on each resulting metric set; while optimum classification accuracy wasn't my goal here, it was a useful extra metric by which to check the practicality of the clustering.
+With the pipeline I described above, I developed my metric functions described above, visually inspecting the quality of separation in the plot shown at right.
+In parallel, I used a Random Forest classifier with 5-fold cross-validation on each resulting metric set—while optimum classification accuracy wasn't my goal here, it was a useful extra metric by which to check the practicality of the clustering.

-The metric set I settled on achieved a proof-of-concept prediction accuracy of 94%, using only the metrics I described above (mean velocity, mean acceleration, etc) + PCA.
+I achieved a proof-of-concept prediction accuracy of 95%, using only the metrics described above (mean velocity, mean acceleration, etc) + PCA.
 I stuck only with metrics that were broadly transferrable to any kind of motion.

 #### **Dataset 2: Factory Floor Simulation**